bttmly/collection.js/README.md

 Collection
 ==========

+# Warning: Deprecated
+This approach is not performant nor particularly elegant.
+Check out [super-collection(https://github.com/nickb1080/super-collection) for a much better implementation.

 Collection is a simple JS class with the “collection methods” from Lo-Dash/Underscore mixed into the prototype.
 To enable easy chaining, methods that would ordinarily return arrays return instances of Collection instead.

 Methods returning a Collection instance: